Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 Selection of desired symbol or function can be achieved either via **TID hook** or via the **CAP MESSAGE** buttons available under the different categories on the **CAP DRUM**.

-Most data readout prefixes displays multiple readouts, as an example calling up either latitude and longitude shows both and calling up range also displays bearing and vice versa but the selected prefix is the on used for data entry.
+Most data readout prefixes displays multiple readouts, as an example calling up either latitude and longitude shows both and calling up range also displays bearing and vice versa but the selected prefix is the one used for data entry.

 To select another prefix for data readout without reselecting the message function the **CLEAR** key on the CAP is used, this resets the readout and allows for selection of a new prefix.
 As it's possible that depression of a prefix button is read as a data entry if a prefix is already selected it's normally recommended to reset using **CLEAR** before reselecting a new prefix.